Ongoing Assessment in Aged Care

 The following topics should be discussed in these conversations:

-• The client’s resident agreement
+• The person’s resident agreement

-• The client’s accommodation agreement
+• The person’s accommodation agreement

 • The safety and effectiveness of the care services being provided